nazunalika/linux-guide-and-hints/docs/el/freeipa.md

 account    required       pam_group.so no_warn deny group=admin,wheel ruser fail_safe

 % sudo vi /etc/pam.d/passwd
-# Helps with kerberos logins
+# Originally the line below was required.
+There may be issues with
+# having it on Sonoma and newer.
-password   sufficient     pam_krb5.so
+# password   sufficient     pam_krb5.so
 auth       required       pam_permit.so
 account    required       pam_opendirectory.so
 password   required       pam_opendirectory.so